 1. Distributed Energy Solutions.

-We are advising EES corporate development in connection with a potential distributed generation in the Southwest as an exempt wholesale generator.
+We are advising EES corporate development in connection with potential distributed generation opportunities.
 (Lawyer:A. Ralston: Client: J. Golden)

-2. Project Engine.

-We are looking at developing small power generation facilities at various sites in the West.
-(Lawyer: A. Ralston; Client: J. Golden; Outside Counsel: John Klauberg of LeBoeuf, Lamb)

-Project York.

-We are assisting with the purchase of 70MW power plant in York, PA.
-(Lawyer: A. Ralston; Client: M. Bernstein; Outside Counsel: H. Halton of Andrews & Kurth)

-4. NEPOOL/NYISO Load Curtailment Programs.
+2. NEPOOL/NYISO Load Curtailment Programs.

 We are developing forms and supporting their implementation to offer customers the availability to participate in NEPOOL and NYISO Load Reduction Programs.
 (Lawyers: D. Roland, D. Culver; Client: J. Ader; Outside Counsel: N. Wodka of Bracewell & Patterson)

+Munis.

+We are advising EES corporate development in connection with potential opportunities for EES to provide its products to municipal utilities.
+The Muni’s would then resell these products to their customers.
+(Lawyer: A. Ralston)

+Purchase of Power to Meet Retail Loads.

+We are advising EES corporate development in connection with the potential of acquiring power from various IPP’s in order to meet the retail load of EES’ customers.
+(Lawyer: A. Ralston)

 Reliable Power (Melvin)